 BN’s Yearly Budget

-So, before we even come to PR’s 100 day plan proper and in detail, let’s look at BN side of view.
-After all, they have been presenting national budget and balancing between national expenditure and income on a yearly basis.
+So, before we even come to PR’s 100-days plan proper and in detail, let’s look at the BN side of view.
+After all, they have been presenting the national budget and balancing between national expenditure and income on a yearly basis.